EventVGGT: Exploring Cross-Modal Distillation for Consistent Event-based Depth Estimation: Experiment

 \textbf{Comparison on EventScape dataset.} In Tab.~\ref{tab:eventscape1}, we compare the proposed EventVGGT against existing state-of-the-art methods on the EventScape dataset.
 Overall, EventVGGT consistently outperforms all baselines across evaluated metrics, with the most substantial performance gains observed at greater distances.
 For instance, while EventDAM yields a depth error of 2.30 at 30m, our method reduces this error to 1.06, representing a 53.9\% relative improvement.

 Furthermore, EventVGGT yields lower error rates compared to existing methods that require both event and RGB data (Input: E+I) during inference.
 For instance, while SRFNet and ER-F2D report depth errors of 2.76 and 2.81 at 30m, respectively, EventVGGT achieves a 1.06 error at the same distance using event data alone.
 These results demonstrate that EventVGGT learns the robust spatio-temporal representations from the VGGT teacher, effectively bridging the modality gap without requiring auxiliary RGB input at test time.
 As shown in Fig.~\ref{fig:eventscape}, visual comparisons on EventScape further validate our quantitative findings.
 As highlighted by the red bounding boxes, EventVGGT outperforms the EventDAM baseline in recovering fine-grained spatial structures.
 Our method preserves sharp object boundaries and accurately captures the depth of thin, challenging structures (e.g., streetlights), whereas EventDAM suffers from geometric blurring.
 Conversely, the green boxes illustrate a specific characteristic of our model: it tends to slightly underestimate the depth of extremely distant background elements, such as far-off buildings.
-This phenomenon is a direct artifact of the cross-modal distillation process, as VGGT inherently exhibits a similar far-field depth compression bias on this dataset (See Fig.~\ref{fig:vggt}).
+This phenomenon is a direct artifact of the cross-modal distillation process, as VGGT inherently exhibits a similar far-field depth compression bias on this dataset (See Fig.~\ref{fig: vggt}).

 \textbf{Comparison on MVSEC dataset.} In Tab.~\ref{tab: sub-datasets on MVSEC}, we evaluate EventVGGT on the real-world MVSEC dataset to assess its robustness against extreme illumination changes.
 Under these challenging conditions, EventVGGT consistently outperforms the event-only EventDAM, reducing the 30m absolute mean depth error from 3.22 to 2.48 on the Night 2 sequence, and from 3.22 to 2.64 on Night 3.
 While EventDAM's frame-wise distillation suffers from spatial ambiguities when processing erratic nighttime event distributions, EventVGGT overcomes this domain shift by utilizing STFD and TCD to model the continuous video sequence and stabilize predictions using cross-frame dynamics.
 Furthermore, EventVGGT achieves performance comparable to—and often exceeding—multi-modal (E+I) fusion approaches like SRFNet, which yields a higher 3.52 error at 30m on Night 3 despite relying on paired images.
 By leveraging the CMFM module during daytime training to deeply internalize multi-view geometric priors from the RGB-based VGGT teacher, our event-based student model effectively reconstructs missing spatial structures from pure event dynamics, bypassing the need for degraded RGB inputs during inference and mitigating the low-light failure modes of standard cameras.
 The visual results presented in Fig.~\ref{fig:mvsec} highlight the effectiveness of EventVGGT.